 Students who have successfully completed an Associates degree in Industrial Electronics Technology from Ferris or an equivalent from another institution can usually complete the Bachelor of Science degree in Electrical/Electronics Engineering Technology in just two years.

 The Bachelor of Science in Electronics Engineering Technology boasts a history of excellent placement, high starting salaries, and graduates enjoying very successful careers.
 The program has strong support from several corporations influential in these fields and is accredited through ETAC-ABET.

-Students entering the program must have completed an associate degree (or equivalent) in a related program and have transferable courses in mathematics through pre-calculus with a minimum 2.0 GPA in the associate degree work.
+Students entering the program must have completed an associate degree (or equivalent) in a related program and have transferable courses in mathematics through pre-calculus with a minimum 2.35 GPA in the associate degree work.
+(MATH 220 placement)

-If you do not meet these requirements when you apply, you may be accepted as a "non-major."
-Upon completion of all prerequisites, admission to the program will be approved.
+If you do not meet these requirements when you apply, you may be referred to General Studies.
+Upon completion of all prerequisites, a program change to the degree may be approved.
 Admission counselors should be consulted for an evaluation of transferability.

 General Education Requirements